Ikot Udo Abia

 Ikot Udo Abia is a village in ward four of the Etinan local government area, Akwa Ibom State, Nigeria.
 "Ikot Udo Abia" means followers of Udo Abia.
 The villagers are the Ibibio people who are of the Afaha group within the Iman Clan (their spiritual guide is Itina).
-The language spoken in the village isIbibio.
+The language spoken in the village is Ibibio.
 Ikot Udo Abia lies in the area of Africa which was affected by the Atlantic slave trade of the sixteenth to nineteenth centuries.

 Geography

 Climate

 Because of the effects of the maritime and the continental tropical air masses, the climate of Ikot Udo Abia is characterized by two seasons, namely, the wet or rainy season and the dry season.
 The wet or rainy season lasts for about eight months.
 The rainy season begins in March or April and lasts until mid-November.
 The total annual rainfall is approximately 4,000 mm.

 The dry season begins in mid-November and ends in March.
 During this brief period, the continental tropical air mass, northeasterly winds and an associated dry and dusty harmattan haze affects the village.
 However, as a result of proximity to the ocean, the harmattan dust haze, is relatively mild; it may only last for a few weeks between December and January.
 The farmers benefit from the harmattan characteristics as they are good for harvesting and storage of the food crop.

 Ikot Udo Abia records warm to hot temperatures throughout the year.
-The mean annual temperatures varying between 26 and 36 °C. The humidity varies between seventy-five percent in July and ninety-five percent in January.
+The mean annual temperatures vary between 26 and 36 °C. The humidity varies between seventy-five percent in July and ninety-five percent in January.